-Severe winter storms in January and February 2015 brought a number of challenges to Belmont as well as the region as a whole.
-The severe weather related events began early in the winter and continued into spring.
-This included several storms that brought blizzard conditions.
-BEMA played an active role in coordinating with MEMA, FEMA, the Weather Service and Town Departments throughout each of the major storms.
-BEMA also played an active role in the Town's public communication efforts to help keep the community informed.
+Severe weather, depending on the frequency, brings a number of challenges to Belmont as well as the region as a whole.
+During these severe weather events, BEMA plays an active role in coordinating with MEMA, FEMA, the Weather Service and Town Departments throughout each of the major storms.
+BEMA also plays an active role in the Town's public communication efforts to help keep the community informed.
 After the fact, our work continued with the coordination of departmental requests for federal and state reimbursements to help cover the cost of clean-up and emergency protective measures.